arribada/LoraTracker/README.md

  - test adding a new device
  - make a video how to add new devices.
  - remove the workaround for the dots in the env variables and remove from loraserver images and EnvToFile.
- - create an orb for setting up a working buildx env
  - update the same partol with new gps coordinates
  - at the end unexpose all ports for services that are not needed.